faces of Jesus

 Here is the description of this booklet from the Catholic Truth Society website:

-The Catholic Truth Society is a non-profit company which has been publishing booklets for the Holy See since 1868.
+The Catholic Truth Society is a non-profit company that has been publishing booklets for the Holy See since 1868.

 I give thanks for this Blessing and Honor!